MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/delete-odfb-lists.md

 Copy the contents below and paste them into a text file.
 Save the file as DeleteODBLists.ps1.

 > [!NOTE]
 > If you see an error about an assembly not being loaded, double-check the path to the latest version of the SharePointPnPPowerShellOnline PowerShell Module as defined in the Add-Type Path parameters.
+The path may be different on your computer or you may be using a different version of the module (the module version is part of the path).

 ```powershell
 #DeleteODBLists